pingcap/blog/_posts/2017-09-08-futuresandgrpc.md

 excerpt: This is the speech Tang Liu gave at Bay Area Rust Meetup August 2017.
 ---

-This is the speech Tang Liu gave at Bay Area Rust Meetup August 2017.
+This is the speech Tang Liu (tl@pingcap.com) gave at the Bay Area Rust Meetup August 2017.
 [See the video](https://air.mozilla.org/bay-area-rust-meetup-august-2017/).

 <!-- TOC -->